 I must admit, sometimes I’m a little jealous of their JOY.
 A joy so unencumbered by the concerns of this world… I wish I could bottle it up and take a sip each morning as I open my eyes.
 That it would flow through my veins and sustain me through the day.

-Maybe we loose that JOY because we don’t fully allow ourselves the freedom to feel it… Maybe our thought process needs to change.
+Maybe we lose that JOY because we don’t fully allow ourselves the freedom to feel it… Maybe our thought process needs to change.
 And this begs the question; How do we find that inner JOY again?
-The kind of JOY that makes you smiling at nothing at all.
+The kind of JOY that makes you smile at nothing at all.
 The JOY that inspires?

 Are we so “bogged” down by the necessities of life that our thoughts have become “self” negative.
 Now again, and I really want to stress this, I’m not saying that our thoughts about our families, etc. are essentially negative… I guess what I’m trying to say is this: “How do our thoughts about ourselves impact the joy we have about ‘ME‘?”.

-I mean really… 3 hours sleep with a teething baby; harassed by a screaming 3 year old (because she is not getting her way), and trying to keep an eye on 2 hyper-active superheros running around… Or even our career?
+I mean really… 3 hours sleep with a teething baby; harassed by a screaming 3-year-old (because she is not getting her way), and trying to keep an eye on 2 hyper-active superheroes running around… Or even our career?
 Where, in the midst of this chaos, are we meant to find a quick moment to think happy thoughts about ourselves?
-(Remembering this isn’t about our families, this is about US).
+(Remembering this isn’t about our families, this is about us).
 If this is our reality, how in the heck are we supposed to get better at cultivating positive thoughts about ourselves!?